 Deer Hill Falls is one of several highly seasonal, low-volume waterfalls found in Mt.
 Greylock State Reservation.
-When we visited the falls in the middle of June, they looked like a thousand dripping faucets.
-Published photographs tell us that in the months of March, April, and May, the falls are a 30-foot tall full curtain of whitewater.
+I've been to these falls four or five times, and they usually look like a thousand dripping faucets.
+From March through May, the falls are much more substantial, showing off full curtains of whitewater.

-From Pittsfield, take US 7 north.
-Continue traveling along US 7 north for 3.2 miles past the Lanesborough Town Line sign and take a right onto North Main St. Follow North Main St for 0.7 mile and take a right onto Rockwell Rd, marked only by a sign for 'State Reservation'.
+From Pittsfield, take US-7 north.
+Continue traveling along US-7 north for 3.1 miles past the “Entering Lanesborough" town line sign and take a right onto North Main St. Follow North Main St for 0.7 mile and bear right at a fork onto Rockwell Rd, marked only by a sign for “State Reservation.”
 Follow Rockwell Rd towards the summit of Mt.
-Greylock for 6.6 miles (bearing left at mile 0.4 to stay on this road) and take a left onto Sperry Rd when you see several signs listing the park attractions and features.
-Follow Sperry Road for 0.1 mile and park at a small pull off on the right just in front of the gate preventing further travel down the road.
-If this parking area is full, there is more parking back on Rockwell Rd across from the start of Sperry Rd.
-Take note that Sperry Rd also accesses March Cataract Falls and that the road is 2.3 miles south of the summit parking area for Mt.
+Greylock for 6.6 miles (bearing left after 0.4 mile to stay on this road) and park at the Sperry Road Trailhead on the right, directly across from the start of Sperry Road.
+Sperry Road is 2.3 miles south of the summit parking area for Mt.
 Greylock and it is closed to unauthorized vehicles.

 UPDATES SINCE THE 2ND EDITION

 If you know of any updates to this waterfall, or notice any errors either on this website and/or within the New England Waterfalls guidebook, please send me an email at firstname.lastname@example.org or leave a Facebook comment at the bottom of this page.
 Updates to all of the waterfalls in the latest edition of the guidebook can always be found here: book updates